 We Make a Schedule

 Because everyone in our family does better when we follow some sort of loose schedule, I adopted a suggestion I found somewhere on the internet.
 I made a list of all the things the boys need to accomplish before they’re allowed to have electronics.
-This is the second summer I’ve used the list, and it works really well.
+This is the fourth summer I’ve used the list, and it works really well.

 The boys know that they need to: